matrix-org/matrix-spec-proposals/proposals/2757-sign-events.md

 key should be cached on devices, so that the user doesn't have to enter their recovery key every time they want to send a message.

+Adding signatures to events uses up more bytes of the ~64k size limit of events.
+A rough estimate for signatures would be ~500 bytes, though, which seems insignificant compares to the size limit.

 ## Alternatives

 Instead of introducing a new message_signing key, the self_signing key could be re-used for that